tariqchoucair/newsvoice/README.md

 | `Speaker Mention` | What the text actually said.
 Empty for recovered orphan quotations. |

 `Speaker Mention` and `Actor Canonical Name` are deliberately separate.
-The surface form is evidence; the canonical name is an inference, and conflating them makes the inference unauditable.
+The surface form is reproduced from the evidence while the canonical name is an inference.

 **Content**